by Timothy West

 In-vehicle cameras help businesses decrease risk by gathering insights on driver behavior.
 These insights can help fleet managers coach drivers: managers can give real-life examples to encourage better performance.
 In-cab cameras used with today’s leading telematics solutions will offer real-time audio alerts to vehicle operators allowing drivers to recognize risky behavior as it occurs and make the necessary behavioral corrections.

 Positive reinforcement is a great tool to help build driver confidence and improve performance.
-There are a variety of dash camera solutions on the market, the best of which use positive reinforcement throughout their tools.
+There are a variety of dash camera solutions on the market, the best of which use positive reinforcement throughout the driver experience.
 A quality system will incorporate this feedback in an open and transparent manner.
 This acts as further incentive for other drivers to compete for the best performance.

 Implementing dash cameras in your fleet can lead to insurance savings